 Snorkeling Sharks Cove During Winter - Oahu

-Snorkeled Shark's Cove on Nov 30, during usually the winter stormy season, but the sea was unusually calm, much to the chagrin of the surfers waiting for the big waves.
+We snorkeled Sharks Cove on November 30, 2010 during usually the winter stormy season, but the sea was unusually calm, much to the chagrin of the surfers waiting for the big waves.

-Climbed down to the water edge, and got in at a rocky area right at the bottom of the trail, but maybe should have gone over to the left a bit more, as there is a bit of a sandy area that seemed to offer an easier access to the water.
+I climbed down to the water's edge, and got in at a rocky area right at the bottom of the trail, but maybe should have gone over to the left a bit more, as there is a bit of a sandy area that seemed to offer an easier access to the water.

-We went outside the cove area and tried to swim around the outer reef to the left (west) and get to a beach, but it was further than we thought and ended up going back to the cove.
-It was 30-50' deep just outside the reef and, although we saw a turtle, I was thinking that we may see a shark in this area.
+We went outside the cove area and tried to swim around the outer reef to the left (west) and get to Three Tables beach, but it was farther than we thought and we ended up going back to the cove.
+It was 30-50 feet deep just outside the reef and, although we saw a turtle, I was thinking that we may see a shark in this area.
 We didn't though.

 My wife and I went into the small ponds to the left of the main cove and there were some deeper areas that had more fish than I expected.
 Some of the best pictures that I took were in this area, as the fish didn't have a lot of getaway options and seemed resigned to pose.